 Every good story needs certain elements: a quest that has an uncertain outcome, but whose ending is surprising, satisfying and inevitable.
 Conflict.
 Antagonists.
 Heroes - and those who unexpectedly rise to the occasion to become heroes.
 "Removed by Force" has all that and more.
 One example: A few years after President Reagan signed the Redress bill, Kaneko received a phone call from someone whose family was, literally, removed by force by the military from their home - but not incarcerated.
 He wanted to know whether he was eligible for redress.
 Kaneko answered truthfully: "I don't really know."
 This was the first time Kaneko - or the JACL - had heard about anything like this.
 A legal determination was made that, yes, their rights were violated, there was no due process.
 But they needed more than a story to remedy the harm.
 Evidence was needed.
-In a development not unlike Aiko Herzig-Yoshinaga finding the last original copy of the "Final Report on Japanese Evacuation From the West Coast" in the National Archives that proved there was no military necessity in removing Japanese Americans from their West Coast homes during WWII, "Removed by Force" has its own version of that scenario.
+In a development not unlike Aiko Herzig-Yoshinaga finding the last original copy of the "Final Report on Japanese" Evacuation From the West Coast" in the National Archives that proved there was no military necessity in removing Japanese Americans from their West Coast homes during WWII, "Removed by Force" has its own version of that scenario.
 To learn how that went down, one needs to see "Removed by Force."
 Fortunately, in early 2024, people on the mainland will be able to see the documentary.
 Not only will it make the rounds via the film festival circuit, on Feb.
 16 and 19, it's slated to show at the University of Oregon School of Law in Eugene and the Japanese American Museum of Oregon in Portland.
 It is also scheduled to play on Feb.
 21 at California State University, Long Beach, and Feb.
 22 at a to-be-determined venue in Los Angeles, followed by screenings in San Francisco (Feb.
 24) and San Jose (Feb.
 25).
 According to Kawamoto, another goal is also to have his documentary broadcast nationally on PBS.
 After that, something will be figured out for the home market, via streaming and/or physical media.
 Not only that, a book by the same name, written by Kaneko and Sara Lin, upon which the documentary was based, will be published in February.
 For Yamaga, the documentary puts things into perspective for Japanese Americans in Hawaii, whose experiences during WWII differed from their mainland cousins.
-"Even though the number of families that were affected was substantially smaller in Hawaii, just seeing the locations, hearing the stories told in the local Pidgin accent made it like all the more relatable....
-Anytime something happens, a tragedy, you hear the comments of like, 'Oh my gosh, I never thought that could happen in my backyard,' and when it does, it just crystallizes the problems and the issues and the critical response even more. ...
+"Even though the number of families that were affected was substantially smaller in Hawaii, just seeing the locations, hearing the stories told in the local Pidgin accent made it like all the more relatable. . . .
+Anytime something happens, a tragedy, you hear the comments of like, 'Oh my gosh, I never thought that could happen in my backyard, and when it does, it just crystallizes the problems and the issues and the critical response even more. ...
 When it's familiar, it just hits the heartstrings in a different kind of way."
 Thanks to "Removed by Force," she says, "That's exactly what happened."
-William Kaneko (left), past president of the Honolulu JACL chapter, and Clayton Ikei, the chapter's legal counsel, speak at a press conference about the Lualualei case.
-PHOTO: HONOLULU JACL to Uncover Innovative Leaders of Tomorrow fellowship - and the acronym, of course, is the QUILT fellowship, inspired by Ellen's quilts.
-"We put out an application directed at high school juniors in October, and we've accepted four high school juniors into our QUILT fellowship, three on the island of Oahu, and one from Washington, D.C from your friends in the JACL DC Chapter jacl-dc.org EDC
+Washington, D.C

-Wishing Peace & Health to all in the New Year!
+Wishing Peace & Health to all in the New Year! from your friends in the JACL DC Chapter jacl-dc.org EDC

-42 | PACIFIC CITIZEN | Holiday 2023

-The Ogino and Aizumi clan
+The Aizumi family celebrating my daughter-in-law's birthday The Ogino and Aizumi clan

 PHOTOS: COURTESY OF MARSHA AIZUMI